mackr2015/Eastvanstore-Custom-Printing/README.md

 ## Workflow guide

-- custom build printing page will work wil most WP and WooCommerce installations
+- custom build printing page will work with most WP and WooCommerce installations
 - it was created as a product page and works by selecting specific product ID.
-- insert all files inside of the custom built WordPress theme
+- insert all files inside of your custom built WordPress theme or child theme with WooCommerce installed
+- Choose the custom product page and grab its ID from the url inside of the WP dashboard
+- for the easier use I have defined a constant `CUSTOM_PRINT_PRODUCT_ID` inside of wordpress root `wp-config.php` and it depends on the env so that it works for local, stage and prod.
+This constant can also be declared in the `functions.php`, but since I already have other constants in `wp-config.php` I have used it there
-- WooCoomerce plugin needs to be installed and choose custom product page created.
-Grab its ID.
+- constant `CUSTOM_PRINT_PRODUCT_ID` value needs to be the value of the custom product ID
 - inside of your theme create a woocommerce directory
     - then copy/paste the file from `wp-content/plugins/woocommerce/templates/content-single-product.php` into `your-theme/woocommerce/`
     - this file has been changed with the below code line, which you can find in the root of this project